Announcements

 The Department of European Studies at San Diego State University is one of the few integrated, interdisciplinary European Studies departments in the United States.
 It takes a comprehensive and transnational approach to the study of Western Europe, Central and Eastern Europe, Russia, the Mediterranean, and Europe’s diasporic and postcolonial communities around the world.

-The department offers a number of distinct degree programs, which in addition to the European Studies major include specialized B.A. degrees in French, German, German Studies, Russian, and Russian and Central European Studies.
-The department also offers minors in European Studies, French, German, Italian, Russian, and the Master’s degree in French.
+The department offers a number of distinct degree programs, which in addition to the Comparative International Studies major include minors in European Studies, French, German, Italian, Russian, and the Master’s degree in French.

 Statement of Solidarity